 We doubt that the Samsung Galaxy S3 or anything older will get Android Lollipop.
 It's a device that's already over two years old and some versions of it didn't even get Android 4.4.

 Samsung doesn't seem great at updating its tablets either.
-There's a good chance recent slates like its Note Pro and Tab S ranges and even the Samsung Galaxy Note 10.1 2014 will get Android Lollipop but anything older or low end is iffy.
+There's a good chance recent slates like its Note Pro and Tab S ranges and even the Samsung Galaxy Note 10.1 2014 will get Android Lollipop, but anything older or low end is probably not going to happen.

 Sony has openly declared that it will be "bringing Android 5.0 Lollipop to the entire Xperia Z Series."

 It's even published a full list of handsets that are in line for Android Lollipop, and the Sony Xperia Z Ultra Google Play Edition has already received the update.

 Sony started rolling out the Android 5.0 Lollipop upgrade for the Xperia Z3 and the Xperia Z3 Compact on March 16.
 Owners in the Nordics and Baltics regions will be the first to see the update, with other markets getting it soon after.